Self-Supervised Siamese Autoencoders: Related Work

 \section{Related Work}

-Many recent state-of-the-art models build on Siamese networks \citep{caron2020unsupervised,chen2020simple,he2020momentum,grill2020bootstrap,chen2021exploring,liu2022bridging}.
-The idea is to make the model learn that two different versions of one object represent the same object while the factors making them different from each other do not play a role in its identification.
-The main challenge is to avoid collapsing representations, i.e., where all inputs are assigned to the same feature vector.
-One widely applied strategy is to use a contrastive loss like InfoNCE \citep{oord2018representation,misra2020self,chen2020simple}, where a large amount of negative samples is required for good performance.
-Various approaches have been presented in this context, such as using large batch sizes \citep{chen2020simple}, a memory bank to store negatives \citep{wu2018unsupervised,misra2020self}, or a ``queue'' of negatives retaining negatives from previous batches \citep{he2020momentum}.
-In another approach, \citet{caron2020unsupervised} avoid pairwise comparison by mapping embeddings of images to prototype vectors found by online clustering.
-Those alleviate but do not solve the issues of dealing with negative samples: the computational costs and the quality of the selected samples for training.

-Since then, new methods have introduced simpler ways to address the collapsing issue.
-BYOL \citep{grill2020bootstrap} completely circumvents the need for negative samples by applying a momentum encoder, where the weights in one of the branches of the Siamese network are a lagging moving average of the other one.
+Many models build on Siamese networks \cite{chen2020simple,he2020momentum,grill2020bootstrap,chen2021exploring,liu2022bridging}.
+The idea is to make the model learn that two different versions of one object represent the same object.
+The main challenge is to avoid collapsing representations, i.e., all inputs map to the same feature vector.
+One widely applied strategy is to use a contrastive loss like InfoNCE \citep{oord2018representation,misra2020self,chen2020simple}, which requires a large amount of negative samples for good performance.
+Various approaches have been presented in this context, such as using large batch sizes \citep{chen2020simple}, a memory bank to store negatives \citep{wu2018unsupervised,misra2020self}, or a \emph{queue} of negatives retaining negatives from previous batches \citep{he2020momentum}.
+Another approach avoids pairwise comparison by mapping embeddings of images to prototype vectors found by online clustering \cite{caron2020unsupervised}.
+Those alleviate but do not solve the issues of dealing with negative samples.
+Newer methods follow simpler ways to address the collapsing issue.
+BYOL \citep{grill2020bootstrap} circumvents the need for negative samples by applying a momentum encoder, where the weights in one of the branches of the Siamese network are a lagging moving average of the other one.
 This makes it difficult for the model to converge to a collapsed state but makes the optimization process more complex.
-SimSiam \citep{chen2021exploring} uses a stop-gradient operation on one of the branches instead, showing that it is sufficient to prevent collapsing solutions.
-This is not only conceptually straightforward but also results in a simpler implementation.
-More recently, \citet{liu2022bridging} show that the stop-gradient operation implicitly introduces a constraint that encourages feature decorrelation, explaining why the simple architecture of SimSiam performs well.
+SimSiam \cite{chen2021exploring} uses a stop-gradient operation on one of the branches instead, showing that it is sufficient to prevent collapsing solutions.
+More recently, \cite{liu2022bridging} show that the stop-gradient operation implicitly introduces a constraint that encourages feature decorrelation, explaining why the simple architecture of SimSiam performs well. \looseness=-1